 Geminids Meteor Shower

-The best and most reliable of the major annual showers presently observable reaches its broad maximum on December 14th early morning hours making the December 13 evening a better time to enjoy up to 120 meteors per hour.
+The best and most reliable of the major annual showers presently observable reaches its broad maximum on December 14th evening in India making the December 14 evening a better time to enjoy up to 80-120 meteors per hour.
 Rising just around the Sunset, the radiant will be above the sky for whole night making it easier to spot hundreds of meteors in the night.

 Geminids are often the most promising meteor showers of the year and in last decade, they have rarely disappointed the observer around the globe.
 With bright fireballs a common occurrence in Gemenids, the shows are spectacular and the experience is unparalleled to any other shower.